 One measure of a healthy housing market can be indicated by the vacancy rate.
 In general, a rental vacancy rate is considered healthy when it is approximately 5% and a healthy ownership vacancy rate is 3%.
 Any rate below the one considered "healthy" indicates that choices will be limited and prices generally increased.
-On the other hand, vacancy rates much above 5% for rental units and 3% for ownership units may signify an oversupply of that type of housing or disinvestment in a

-Vermont Housing Finance Agency.
+On the other hand, vacancy rates much above 5% for rental units and 3% for owner Central Vermont Regional Plan 2016 ship units may signify an oversupply of that type of housing or disinvestment in a 4 Vermont Housing Finance Agency.
 2006.
 Housing Matters Newsletter.